rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

 If the resource is Media, the `base` property is absent.
 Media should be a URI like an IPFS hash.

 If the resource has the `slot` property, it was designed to fit into a specific Base's slot.
+The baseslot will be composed of two dot-delimited values, like so: `"base-4477293-kanaria_superbird.machine_gun_scope"`.
+This means: "This resource is compatible with the `machine_gun_scope` slot of base `base-4477293-kanaria_superbird`.
+If the NFT with this resource becomes a child of an NFT which has `base-4477293-kanaria_superbird` as its base, it will be equippable into that NFT (see `children` above).

 The metadata of a Resource: